matomo-org/developer-documentation/docs/core-team-workflow.md

 We generally publish a new Piwik release about once a month.
 A release is ready when the following release conditions are met.
 Our [continuous integration tests](http://piwik.org/qa/) must be green.
 Generally we will release several beta releases to give early access and ensuring continuous testing of Piwik.
 All critical tickets [to the corresponding roadmap](http://dev.piwik.org/trac/roadmap) must be closed.

 To publish a new Piwik version, the release manager will tag the new version in git (see [all release tags](https://github.com/piwik/piwik/tags)).
 A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server [builds.piwik.org](http://builds.piwik.org/).
 The file [builds.piwik.org/LATEST](http://builds.piwik.org/LATEST) is updated with the latest stable release number.
-Within hours, thousands of Piwik installations will be updated by users via the one click [upgrade mechanism](http://piwik.org/docs/update/) – or by manual upgrades.
+Within hours, Piwik installations will be updated by users via the one click [upgrade mechanism](http://piwik.org/docs/update/) &ndash; or by manual upgrades.

 The Changelog is then updated with a new entry for this release.
 The changelog typically lists [all tickets closed in this release](http://dev.piwik.org/trac/report/1), and point people to the newest [FAQs](http://piwik.org/faq/) and [User guides](http://piwik.org/faq/).

-Releases that contain the string “alpha”, “beta”, “rc”, are built for testing purposes and are not advertised on [piwik.org](http://piwik.org).
+Releases that contain the string "alpha", "beta", "rc", are built for testing purposes and are not advertised on [piwik.org](http://piwik.org).
 They are, however, made available on the build server and the [builds.piwik.org/LATEST_BETA](http://builds.piwik.org/LATEST_BETA) is updated to contain the release's version string.
 You can enable Piwik to use the latest Beta release automatically if you want to test the latest features ([see this faq to learn how](http://piwik.org/faq/how-to-update/#faq_159)).

 ## Source Code Management